Leonetienne/GCrypt/GhettoCryptCLI/readme.md

 $ gecrypt --help
 CLI for the ghettocrypt cipher/obfuscator
 Copyright (c) 2022 Leon Etienne
-Ghettocrypt v0.13
+Ghettocrypt v0.21
-Ghettocrypt CLI v0.1
+Ghettocrypt CLI v0.122
 THIS IS EXPERIMENTAL SOFTWARE AND MUST BE CONSIDERED INSECURE.
 DO NOT USE THIS TO ENCRYPT SENSITIVE DATA!
-READ THE README FILE ACCESSIBLE AT "https://github.com/Leonetienne/GhettoCrypt/blob/master/readme.md"
+READ THE README FILES ACCESSIBLE AT "https://github.com/Leonetienne/GhettoCrypt/blob/master/readme.md" AND "https://github.com/Leonetienne/GhettoCrypt/blob/master/GhettoCryptCLI/readme.md"

 ==== AVAILABLE PARAMETERS ====

+--iobase-8   VOID   incompatibilities=[--iobase-2, --iobase-10, --iobase-64, --iobase-uwu, --iobase-ugh]   Interpret and format ciphertexts in base8

+--progress   -p   VOID   Print digestion progress to stdout.
+May be advisable for large files, as the cipher is rather slow.

+--cli-version   VOID   Will supply the version of ghettocrypt-cli used.

+--iobase-ugh   VOID   incompatibilities=[--iobase-2, --iobase-8, --iobase-10, --iobase-64, --iobase-uwu]   Interpret and format ciphertexts in base ugh

+--iobase-uwu   VOID   incompatibilities=[--iobase-2, --iobase-8, --iobase-10, --iobase-64, --iobase-ugh]   Interpret and format ciphertexts in base uwu

+--iobase-64   VOID   incompatibilities=[--iobase-2, --iobase-8, --iobase-10, --iobase-uwu, --iobase-ugh]   Interpret and format ciphertexts in base64

+--ostdout   VOID   incompatibilities=[--ofile]   Output of digested files will be dumped to stdout instead of a file.

 --encrypt   -e   VOID   incompatibilities=[--decrypt]   Use the encryption routine.

---keyask   -ka   VOID   incompatibilities=[--key, --keyfile]   Read the encryption key from stdin.
+--infile   -if   STRING   incompatibilities=[--intext]   Encrypt this file.
+Saves as {filename}.crypt, if not specified otherwise.

 --version   -v   VOID   Will supply the version of ghettocrypt used.

+--keyfile   -kf   STRING   incompatibilities=[--key, --keyask]   Read in the first {KEYSIZE}(=512) bits of this file and use that as an encryption key.
+WARNING: Arguments may be logged by the system!

+--iobase-10   VOID   incompatibilities=[--iobase-2, --iobase-8, --iobase-64, --iobase-uwu, --iobase-ugh]   Interpret and format ciphertexts in base10

+--iobase-2   VOID   incompatibilities=[--iobase-8, --iobase-10, --iobase-64, --iobase-uwu, --iobase-ugh]   Interpret and format ciphertexts in base2

 --decrypt   -d   VOID   incompatibilities=[--encrypt]   Use decryption routine.

---cli-version   VOID   Will supply the version of ghettocrypt-cli used.

 --intext   -it   STRING   incompatibilities=[--infile]   Encrypt this string.
 Dumps to stdout.

---key   -k   STRING   incompatibilities=[--keyfile, --keyask]   Use this value as a password to extrapolate the encryption key.
-WARNING: Arguments may be logged by the system!

---infile   -if   STRING   incompatibilities=[--intext]   Encrypt this file.
-Saves as {filename}.crypt, if not specified otherwise.

 --ofile   -of   STRING   incompatibilities=[--ostdout]   Use this filename for output if --infile is specified.
 Gets ignored otherwise.

---ostdout   VOID   incompatibilities=[--ofile]   Output of digested files will be dumped to stdout instead of a file.
+--keyask   -ka   VOID   incompatibilities=[--key, --keyfile]   Read the encryption key from stdin.

---keyfile   -kf   STRING   incompatibilities=[--key, --keyask]   Read in the first {KEYSIZE}(=512) bits of this file and use that as an encryption key.
+--key   -k   STRING   incompatibilities=[--keyfile, --keyask]   Use this value as a password to extrapolate the encryption key.
 WARNING: Arguments may be logged by the system!

---progress   -p   VOID   Print digestion progress to stdout.
-May be advisable for large files, as the cipher is rather slow.
 ```

 ###  Examples